abdirisak009/sola-front-end/README.md

 This repository contains the front-end code for the Sola project, a web application designed to Nutrition tracking for real life.

+## Demo

+Check out the live demo of the application [here](https://sola-delta.vercel.app/).
+The application is currently under development.

 ## Features

 - [Feature 1: User authentication and authorization]